 People who are having or have had treatment for prostate cancer sometimes have problems with sex.
 These include a loss of interest in sex, inability to get an erection, and fertility issues.

 Prostate cancer, or cancer of the prostate gland, is a disease in which cells in the prostate tissue divide uncontrollably, forming a lump, or tumor.
 When the tumor grows large enough, it can block the urethra, which is the tube that carries urine from the bladder to leave the body.

 In rare cases, prostate cancer may cause erection difficulties, but it does not usually affect sexual function.

 However, the overall experience of cancer, including its effects on the reproductive system and its treatment, which may include radiation therapy, surgery, or hormone therapy, can cause problems.

 Prostate cancer is the most common non-skin cancer in men in the United States.
-It affects around 13 in every 100 American men, according to the Centers for Disease Control and Prevention (CDC).
+It affects around

 In this article, we explain how prostate cancer can affect sex and provide some tips on how to maintain a healthy sex life during this time.